-- 4.1 The updated Capital Programme is set out in exempt Appendix 'B'.
-This covers a ten year period and includes a mix of proposed and approved schemes and has been split into separate HRA and General Fund programmes to aid transparency.
-This is very much an aspirational programme and relies on the assumed funding streams being available. - 4.2 Approved schemes are where a business case has been drafted with a specific detailed budget (or estimate) that has already been approved.
+- 3.1 The MTFS action plan stipulates that no new capital projects are to be included in the capital programme without the necessary resources to meet the full capital costs, and any associated revenue implications, being in place.
+Business cases should reflect all financial implications and risks and be reported alongside the request for inclusion in the Programme.
+If it is too early in the process to provide this level of detail, a provision may be made within the budget but will be subject to reporting of the full business case to the appropriate Committee before proceeding with the project. - 3.2 The updated Capital Programme is set out in exempt Appendix 'B'.
+This covers a ten-year period and includes a mix of proposed and approved schemes and has been split into separate HRA and General Fund programmes to aid transparency.
+This is very much an aspirational programme and relies on the assumed funding streams being available. - 3.2 Approved schemes are where a business case has been drafted with a specific detailed budget (or estimate) that has already been approved.
 Proposed schemes are those which Members have agreed to in principle but require a further, more detailed, report to turn this into an approved scheme these are entered in the Capital Programme as provisions subject to a future committee report.
-Provisions and estimates are equally important in financial forecasting terms as they are all built into the budget to ensure that when all added together (on the assumption that they will eventually be approved) they are affordable.

-- 4.3 Whilst the Capital Programme covers a 10 year period, due to current uncertainties in government funding, capital receipt generation, the ability to borrow further sums and the economic outlook, the focus of this report is very much on the short term and covers the next 4 years. - 4.4 The changes to the Programme since its approval in February 2022 stem from phasing adjustments between financial years due to delays and/or future resourcing issues, the inclusion of new schemes approved during the year and the addition of some provisional new schemes which will seek further committee approval during the life of the Programme. - 4.5 New provisional schemes have been included in the programme as a result of work streams from departmental Service Business Plans being presented to service committees in early 2023.
-These work streams are a direct result of achieving goals contained within the Corporate Business Plan and comprise:
+Provisions and estimates are equally important in financial forecasting terms as they are all built into the budget to ensure that when all added together (on the assumption that they will eventually be approved) they are affordable. - 3.3 Whilst the Capital Programme covers a ten-year period, due to current uncertainties in government funding, capital receipt generation, the ability to borrow further sums and the economic outlook, the focus of this report is very much on the short term and covers the next 4 years. - 3.4 The changes to the Programme since its approval in February 2023 stem from phasing adjustments between financial years due to delays and/or future resourcing issues and the inclusion of the following Business Critical new schemes approved for inclusion during the submission of growth bids as part of the MTFS report agreed by the Corporate Management Committee in December 2023: